Hertzole/scriptable-values/README.md

 ![Value reference](https://github.com/Hertzole/scriptable-values/assets/5569364/7fcc6a1e-3108-4df3-87c7-5ed5383abdc9)

-Value reference is a special type that allows you you to pick in the inspector if you want a constant value in the inspector or a scriptable value reference (and even a addressable reference if you have addressables installed!).
+Value reference is a special type that allows you to pick in the inspector if you want a constant value in the inspector or a scriptable value reference (and even a addressable reference if you have addressables installed!).
 Meanwhile, in your code, you only interact with a single `Value` property and you don't need to care what type it is.

 #### Value Reference Usage